keremec/PrivacyPolicy/Vitar Privacy Policy.md

 # Vitar Privacy Policy
-No personal data is kept and used in this application!
+No personal data is kept and used in this application.

 # Vitar Gizlilik Politikası